 Marketers generally look at one or two variables at a time.
 A person who is looking to sell dog toys won’t particularly care if you’re single.
 Instead, that toymaker will only use target market demographics of dog ownership.

 What are demographic characteristics in marketing?

 In demographic marketing segmentation, groups are typically based on these demographic characteristics:

 - education level

 Included in demographic segmentation are the following segments:

-What appeals to a ten-year-old generally won’t appeal to a sixty-year-old.
-A picture book about Amelia Earhart might catch the eye of your younger customer.
+What appeals to a 10-year-old generally won’t appeal to a 60-year-old.
+A picture book about Amelia Earhart might catch the eye of a younger customer.
 A thick biography of the same person should be marketing to an older demographic.

 Age segmentation means focusing on the age range most valuable to your product or service.
 Marketing demographic age brackets are usually 18-24, 25-34, 35-44, 45-54, 55-64, and 65 and older.